-Emergency line (for OLM only): 908-876-4395 ext.0103
+Emergency line (for OLM only): 908-876-4395

 The basic requirement for a good confession is to return to God like the "prodigal son" and acknowledge our sins with true sorrow before the priest.

+The Gospels show how important is the forgiveness of our sins.
+The lives of saints prove that the person who grows in holiness has a stronger sense of sin, sorrow for sins, and a need for the Sacrament of Penance or Confession.
+As a result of Original Sin, human nature is weakened.
+Baptism, by imparting the life of Christ's grace, takes away Original Sin and turns us back toward God.
+The consequences of this weakness and the inclination to evil persist, and we often commit personal or actual sin.
+Actual sin is sin which people commit.
+There are two kinds of actual sin, mortal and venial.
 Mortal sin is a deadly offense against God, so horrible that it destroys the life of grace in the soul.
-Three simultaneous conditions must be fulfilled for a mortal sin: 1) the act must be very serious; 2) the person must have a sufficient understanding of what is being done; 3) the person must have sufficient freedom of the will.
+Three simultaneous conditions must be fulfilled for a mortal sin: 1) the act must be extremely grave; 2) the person must have a sufficient understanding of what is being done; 3) the person must have sufficient freedom of the will.

 Before Confession